 Sutton is looking forward to contributing to The Viking Voice and hopefully learning more about the process of publishing a newspaper from beginning to finish.

-Landon Carter is a high school freshman.
-It is his first year working on The Viking Voice staff, and he hopes to learn all that is involved in making a newspaper great.
-He is currently freshman class president and can not wait to be involved in all of the events for the school year.
+Landon Carter is a high school sophomore.
+It is his second year working on The Viking Voice staff, and he hopes to learn all that is involved in making a newspaper great.

 He also enjoys hiking, eating, and being around people.
 Soccer is his favorite sport, and he is also a member of Key Club.
 As a Viking Voice staff member, Landon wants to focus on informing readers about school events and activities.